Nandez89/castle-company/README.md

 # The Castle Company
+Assignment for recruitment at Aequilibrium

 ## The Problem Presented

 Aequilibrium is in the business of building castles (we really aren’t, but let’s pretend).
 Now, we also believe in quality aesthetics, so we only want to build castles in two types of places:
-- a.
+a.
 Peaks
-- b.
+b.
 Valleys

 Let’s say you have an array of integers that describes a stretch of land, where each integer represents the current height of the land.
 Can you write a function that reads that array and returns the number of